siamak4mo/codeM/README.md

 ##### Using:
 ```
 ➞  ./main.py
-1 to check and 2 to gen
+ (enter 1 to check and 2 to generate random melli code)
 >
 >
 > 2